tombensve/MarkdownDoc/Library/docs/MarkdownDoc-Library.md

 #### se.natusoft.doc.markdown.parser.MarkdownParser

 This parser parses markdown and only markdown!
-It ignores HTML with the exception of comments.
+It ignores HTML with the exception of comments, \&nbsp; and divs.

 Example usage: